 6. Collecting Education Benefits

-*The asterisk denotes the following – If you are planning to collect education benefits you must complete all student steps (*) and complete the following:
+*The asterisk denotes the following – If you are planning to collect education benefits or wish to receive priority registration, you must complete all student steps (*) and complete the following:

 7. Bring in DD 214